ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Manipulating Arrays.md

     console.log(splice);        // will print out 3,4,5,6,7
     console.log(myArray);       // will print out 0,1,2,8,9

 After splicing the array, it will only contain the part before and after the splicing.
-The splice is equal to all the variables between 3 and 7 (including), and the remainder of the array, which contains all variables between 0 and 2 (including), and 8 to 9 (including).
+The splice is equal to all the variables between 3 and 7 (inclusive), and the remainder of the array, which contains all variables between 0 and 2 (inclusive), and 8 to 9 (inclusive).

 Exercise
 --------